mgbvox/mgbvox.github.io/README.md

 # Welcome to Matthew Billman's Code Portfolio!
 This is a collection of my open-source code.
-Proprietary works can be made available, in redacted form, upon request and pending permission from stakeholders.

 _I make music too: [matthewbillman.com](https://matthewbillman.com)_